 Please note: this stage may take some time.
 Please contact your competent unité territoriale des DIRECCTE for more detailed information on processing times and additional documents which may need to be handed in.

 As soon as your future au pair has received the contract checked by the competent unité territoriale of the DIRECCTE and the confirmation of enrolment in the French course, they need to contact the French Embassy in their home country to apply for a "visa long séjour mention étudiant" (long-stay visa for au pairs).
 This is the only visa which allows them to work as an au pair in France.
+Au pairs who need a visa must have a basic knowledge of the French language (A1/A2).
 Please note that the issuing of the visa may take some time.
 The consulate will issue the visa and give a OFII certification application form to your au pair, which they should double-check.
 The long stay visa will serve as a residence title for one year once the au pair has taken the necessary steps at the OFII on site.
 Once they have received the visa, the au pair can enter France.

 Within the first 8 days of their arrival at your home, you need to register your au pair as "stagiaire aide familial étranger" at the URSSAF.
 This will allow you to pay the employers' contributions and your au pair to receive Social Security benefits.
 You will find more details concerning this topic on our page Contract, insurance, driving licence & Co.